khval/NallePuh/not-working.md

 	DSI - Data storage Interrupt (software bugs)

 		Most commone couses.

+		* Failed to allocate memory
+  			(make sure to have chip ram, see SetPatch docs.)

+	  	* Assuming items are load that’s not (data files, fonts, libraries) (Check Snoopy logs)

        		* Reads outside of allocated memory
-	  	* Assuming this are load that’s not (data files, fonts, libraries)
+	 		(Try press ignore DSI, and cross your fingers.)

 	 	* Accessing part of OS that’s not allowed.
+   			(Sorry nothing can be done, use EUAE)

 		(If possible repport problem to game or tool developer, if they are around.)